Does Martini train on user uploads?

 Third-party model providers

-We retain the operational data needed to run the platform.
-That includes: your project files and generated outputs (so you can keep working on them), recent prompt and job history (so you can re-run, branch, and audit), credit-spend records (so we can bill correctly), and short-lived job-queue entries during async generation (so video and other long-running jobs can complete and webhook back).
-None of this data is fed into model training.
+We retain the operational data needed to run the platform: your project files and generated outputs (so you can keep working on them), recent prompt and job history (so you can re-run, branch, and audit), credit-spend records (so we can bill correctly), and short-lived job-queue entries during async generation (so video and other long-running jobs can complete and webhook back).

 Operational logs are retained for the time needed for debugging, abuse investigation, and billing reconciliation, then purged.
-Anonymized and aggregated metrics — total generations per model, error rates, queue latency — may be retained longer to monitor platform health, but contain no personal content.
+Aggregated and de-identified metrics — total generations per model, error rates, queue latency — may be retained longer to monitor platform health and may also be used for product and model improvement, as described in the Privacy Policy.

-Enterprise and API customers can request additional contractual data-handling terms — bespoke retention windows, regional data routing, signed processing agreements.
+Enterprise and API customers can request additional contractual data-handling terms — including no-training and zero-retention options, bespoke retention windows, regional data routing, and signed processing agreements (DPAs).
 Reach out via the help icon and ask for an enterprise contact if you need terms beyond the standard policy.

 Examples

-- An uploaded photo used as an image-to-video reference is sent to the model provider, used to generate the clip, then stored against your project — not fed into Martini training.
+- An uploaded photo used as an image-to-video reference is sent to the model provider, used to generate the clip, and stored against your project — and may also be used by Martini to improve its models and platform under the Terms of Service.

-- A character reference image used for character consistency stays in your project for re-use; it is not absorbed into a Martini-side model.
+- A character reference image used for character consistency stays in your project for re-use; under the default Terms it may also be used to train and evaluate Martini AI models.

-- Deleting a project queues its uploads and generations for removal from active storage on the standard schedule.
+- Deleting a project queues its uploads and generations for removal from active storage on the standard schedule, but information already used in training or aggregated datasets may persist.

-- A workspace project is visible to other members of the workspace by design, but is not used to train any model.
+- A workspace project is visible to other members of the workspace by design and is treated the same as other workspace content under the Terms of Service.

 Edge cases